 SSE code can be written directly using inline assembly language instructions or using compiler intrinsics.
 However, to simplify the coding and the notation in this article, the Embree package (version 1.1) [Intel 2014] was used to provide basic vector functions via operator overloading, etc. In code listing 5, we present the definitions of the basic data SSE structures and their respective operations.
 These data structures are from the Embree package and are the basic building blocks from which all other data structures are built.
-For the sake of illustration, some of the basic functions included in these data structures are also given.
-To see all the included functions, the reader is referred to the Embree project source.
+For the sake of illustration, some of the basic functions, the reader is referred to the Embree project source.